harlecin/hugo-site/content/post/r-pkg-dev-overview.md

 ## Further reading
-You can find additional information in
+You can find additional information in:
-- [R Packages](http://r-pkgs.had.co.nz/) from Hadley Wickham (if you never heard of Hadley before, his books and packages are amazing!)
+- [R Packages](http://r-pkgs.had.co.nz/) from Hadley Wickham (if you never heard of Hadley before, his books and packages are amazing!).
-- [Writing R extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html), the official guideline on CRAN
+- [Writing R extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html), the official guideline on CRAN.
 - You might also be interested in reading about [semantic versioning](https://en.wikipedia.org/wiki/Software_versioning) or versioning more generally.